rancher/rancher-docs/versioned_docs/version-2.6/pages-for-subheaders/helm-charts-in-rancher.md

 title: Helm Charts in Rancher
 ---

 In this section, you'll learn how to manage Helm chart repositories and applications in Rancher.
-Helm chart repositories are managed using **Apps & Marketplace**.
+Helm chart repositories are managed using **Apps & Marketplace** (Rancher before v2.6.5) or **Apps** (Rancher v2.6.5+).
 It uses a catalog-like system to import bundles of charts from repositories and then uses those charts to either deploy custom Helm applications or Rancher's tools such as Monitoring or Istio.
 Rancher tools come as pre-loaded repositories which deploy as standalone Helm charts.
 Any additional repositories are only added to the current cluster.

 ### Changes in Rancher v2.6

 Starting in Rancher v2.6.0, a new versioning scheme for Rancher feature charts was implemented.
 The changes are centered around the major version of the charts and the +up annotation for upstream charts, where applicable.

 **Major Version:** The major version of the charts is tied to Rancher minor versions.
-When you upgrade to a new Rancher minor version, you should ensure that all of your **Apps & Marketplace** charts are also upgraded to the correct release line for the chart.
+When you upgrade to a new Rancher minor version, you should ensure that all of your **Apps & Marketplace** (Rancher before v2.6.5) or **Apps** (Rancher v2.6.5+) charts are also upgraded to the correct release line for the chart.

 :::note